 So that you know – the fifth and final element you must include on your landing page is a call to action.
 Also known as a CTA, this calls on the viewer to do something after reading through your landing page.
 For instance, your CTA might be actually to buy the product.
 On the other hand, your CTA might be to subscribe to your email list or reach out to your experts for more information.

 With these components in mind, you can start building your landing pages.
 However, could you consider using a landing page optimization tool to help boost conversions?
-Here are some of the best tools that you can use to improve your landing pages:
+Here are some of the best tools that you can use to improve your landing pages, each serving as an effective Instapage alternative.

 1. Unbounce